holokit/becoming-bats/README.md

 Finally, “SceneManager” object provides some functions for our UI elements.
 UI itself is a button, slider or sth else with no function in it.
 We create those functions and bind them to UI elements.
 Such as a function controls the On&Off of ARMeshManager.

 # System requirements

+This project uses HoloKit SDK and aims to build an app runs on iOS device.
-I created and tested this project in Unity2022.3.8f1.
-I recommend you open this project with Unity2022.3.8f1.
+I created and built this project in Unity 2022.3.8f1, I highly recommand you use this version and above to open the project.
+Make sure your Unity had install the iOS module:
+  1. Some features from HoloKit SDK only works on platform of iOs.
+If you work on other platform, some code may fail to compile, preventing you from entering Play mode and significantly impacting your development experience.
+  2. Build to an Xcode project needs iOS module.

-I build and tested this project to device with Xcode 14.2.
+I built this project to iPhone with Xcode 14.2.

 As for mobile device, I used iPhone 12Pro.
 - *This project uses Meshing feature of AR Foundation, which needs a mobile device with Lidar camera, please make sure your device has Lidar camera

 # How to try it